Please read on to find out about our data policy and rules and regulations for the 2020 special edition of the competition.

 Who can take part?

-- The competition is only open to persons aged 18 or under on 31 August 2019.
+- The competition is open to anyone.

 - Team Captains set the team name in their account.